I don’t know what your mother told you on your wedding night, but mine said, “all men fart in bed.”

 But science has explored the topic.
 Studies show that both men and women fart up to 20 times per day (both in and out of bed), but that men are no more gaseous than women.
 It’s just that men do little to control the noise level, frequency or location of their farting.

 To the contrary, men seem to be quite fond of their farts.
+Click this link to be able to read extra coin master free spins.
 It seems to start in childhood.
 I remember my grade school days when the boys cracked each other up either with fart noises, fart jokes or fart contests.

 Several years ago Penn State Professor Trevor Blank won the W.W.
 Newell Prize for his essay, “Cheeky Behavior: The Meaning and Function of ‘Fartlore’ in Childhood Adolescence.”
 The paper describes a school yard game that requires a boy who farts to touch wood before a friend says another phrase.
 If not, the friend is allowed to punch him.